here-be/snapdragon/README.md

 **Renderers**

-Renderers are middleware functions that visit over an array of ast nodes to render a string.
+Renderers are _named_ middleware functions that visit over an array of ast nodes to render a string.

 ```js
 var res = snapdragon.renderer(ast)